The 10 Best New Shows You Can Stream Online Right Now

 The idea: Come to Streamline before you accidentally waste your time with a bad show.
 Wait a minute to save a minute.

-For the weekend of March 31, “Atlanta” tops the list for the fifth time.
-As mentioned before, “Atlanta” will probably top the list for its entire season.
+For the weekend of April 7, “Atlanta” tops the list for the sixth time.
+It’s definitely the streaming champion of the year so far.
+As mentioned in previous weeks, “Atlanta” will probably top the list for its entire season.
 It’s that good.

 You can catch up on the first season on Hulu and then watch new episodes at the FX website.
 (You’ll need a cable subscription.)